Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 I didn't know that.

-Yeah, but it was one of those ones where he could sometimes go back at night, but it was like, but he was in there with proper cons.
+Yeah, but it was one of those ones where he could sometimes go back at night.

-But it was yeah, yeah, yeah.
+But it was, yeah, yeah, yeah.

-It was for a minor thing to do with campaign donations, just as another example of using law fair.
+It was for minor thing to do with campaign donations, just as another example of using law fair.

 On that note, let's go to the video comments.